mozaik-association/mozaik/docs/Contacts Module.md

 ## Contacts: people management (physiscal or corporate)

-This module allows you to create and modify contacts using the personal information of the members/subscribers of the political party.
+This module allows you to create and modify contacts using the personal informations of the members/subscribers of the political party.
 Various informations are collected when a contact of a physical and moral person is registered.
 The usual personal informations name, first name, date of birth, age, phones, address.

-- Two names pssible for one person (official and cusomary) only for a physical person.
+- Two names possible for one person (official and cusomary) only for a physical person.
 The customary name can be useful to name a contact by a name (other than his official name) that he is used to being called
 - A name and an acronym possible only for a moral person.
 - Adresse Format : postal code + street.
 For each country it is possible to choose if, when registering a new contact on the site or directly in the backend, the postal code and city should be selected from a list stored in the application or if this information should be entered manually.
 The selection of the postal code and city from a stored list allows to facilitate the choice of the address thanks to the autocompletion, to reduce the errors of address and to avoid the duplicates for the co-residences.
-If two people live under the same address, they can be put in co-residence (details of co-residence will be explained later).
+If two people live under the same address, they can be put in co-residence (<a href="#core">details of co-residence</a>).
 If the addresses are not exactly the same, the system will not detect duplicates.
 That's why the postal code and city list system is interesting.
 The reference street can also be chosen from a list of streets stored in the application.
 A street 2 is also available for streets with a long name, streets with a translation in another language.

 ![screenshot 1](img/screen1.png)